 Brands must be cautious and strategic before letting UGC steer their digital marketing.
 It’s crucial that you give credit to the original poster when re-publishing a user’s content.
 Afraid that your UGC efforts might backfire with negative feedback?
 It’s important to constantly monitor for abuse of any contests or hashtags.
 Make sure you have a “quality control” system in place and all UGC you share is vetted by appropriate team members before you hit that post button.
 As always, the best way to respond to negative feedback is with a meaningful message that other customers can see as well, which will show you are sympathetic to the issue and willing to improve customer experience.

 If you’re attentive to your customers and employ user generated content effectively, you’ll find increases in engagement and consumer trust.
 So brands: consider letting UGC take the stage so you can take a bow.

-Sophia is a digital marketing intern who’s eager to learn anything she can about the industry.
-Despite being a busy student athlete as a rising senior in high school, she’s never too tired to spiralize zucchini noodles or create a ceramic masterpiece.
+Sophia is a former digital marketing intern at RDW.
+Despite having a busy schedule, she’s never too tired to spiralize zucchini noodles or create a ceramic masterpiece.